uwegeercken/datagenerator2/README.md

 ## Yaml configuration for the definition of fields to generate
 The configuration file contains a list of fields/attributes to generate - see the sample yaml files in this repository under: src/main/resources/config.
 For each field, options and transformations may be defined depending on the type of generator used.

 Fields is a list of fields for which data is to be generated.
 Each field has a unique name.
+A substructure can be created by prefixing the field name of one or multiple fields with the same value plus the dot separator - eg. address.street and address.city.
+This will create a substructure named "address" with the fields street and city.
 Each field is assigned a type.
 Fields may have additional (optional) options.
 Fields may have one or more transformations assigned and the transformations may require additional parameters to be executed.
 Fields of type=category may have either defintions for values or a a values file or both, but one of them must be present.
 The definition for values contains the value itself and optionally a weight for the value.

 Sample fields configuration: